menosgeze/Website2/content/_index.md

 ## Who am I?
 I am a Salvadorean who went from being a _Parking Attendant_ in Universal Studios Hollywood, to a _Mathematics Ph.D._ from the University of Washington, Seattle in only 12 years... maybe not so great for so many more successful people, but I am content with who I am.
-I am an Perico (Externado de San Jose), Bruin (UCLA), Matador (CSUN), and Husky (UW) looking to transition into a Data scientist position.
+I am a Perico (Externado de San Jose), Bruin (UCLA), Matador (CSUN), and Husky (UW) looking to transition into a Data scientist position.